 Please send the initial $950 deposit via the registration page to reserve your spot in the school.
-The remaining amount owed can be paid in cash directly at Eisei-en during your program period.
+The remaining amount owed can be paid directly at Eisei-en during your program period.

 Can I receive a refund in the event of sickness or flight delay/cancellation?